Willie169/Android-Non-Root/README.md

 ### F-Droid Repositories

 F-Droid repositories are compatible with an F-Droid client application.
-To add a repository, go to F-Droid app's `Settings` page tap `My Apps > Repositories`, tap the plus sign in the lower right corner, and scan QR code or enter or paste repository URL.
+To add a repository, go to F-Droid app’s `Settings` page tap `My Apps > Repositories`, tap the plus sign in the lower right corner, and scan QR code or enter or paste repository URL.

 The Offical F-Droid repository is <http://f-droid.org/repo>, which is pre-added in the app by default.